 For the ordinary person, a warehouse is just a warehouse.
 However, as an e-commerce business owner, you know that beyond its straightforward purpose as space for your storage, it’s also an integral part of your order fulfillment operations.

-Warehouses actually come in many different types with each one having their special purposes to keep your goods accessible and obtainable.
+Warehouses in the Philippines actually come in many different types with each one having their special purposes to keep your goods accessible and obtainable.
 Ultimately, the kind of warehousing you should choose for your e-commerce business would depend on your industry, location, and particular needs.
 Here’s a closer look at the 9 types of warehouses that would help you figure out which one is best for you.

 1. Private Warehouse